Find tag file entries matching specified names

 The readtags program filters, sorts and prints tag entries in a tags file.
 The basic filtering is done using actions, by which you can list all regular tags, pseudo tags or regular tags matching specific name.
-Then, further filtering and sorting can be done using post processors, namely filter expressions and sorter expressions.
+Then, further filtering, sorting, and formatting can be done using post processors, namely filter expressions, sorter expressions, and formatter expressions.

 - List regular tags.